Tribler/trustchain-superapp/detoks/README.md

 * `watchTime`: average watch time of torrent on the network.
 * `duration`: duration of torrent.
 * `uploadDate`: upload date of torrent.
-* `hopCount`: hop count of torrent.
 * `timesSeen`: number of times this node has received this torrent.

-## Torrent Profiles
+## Profiles

-In order to be able to work with recommendations, DeToks keeps track of a profile of each torrent.
-Useful metadata is stored in these profiles that help the other parts of DeToks with choosing which torrents to seed, leech and recommend to the user.
-This section describes stored parameters in the profile.
+The [Profile](./src/main/java/nl/tudelft/trustchain/detoks/Profile.kt) class is used to store a certain set of metrics in a profile entry for each video.
+Useful metadata is stored in these entries that help the other parts of DeToks with choosing which torrents to seed, leech and recommend to the user.
+Each node within the network has their own aggregate of profile entries, thir profile.
+This section describes stored parameters in the profile entries.
+Entries are added to the profile when either a new torrent is received, or if an entry is shared through gossiping.
+Almost all values are initialised to zero.
+The exception is the *watched* field, which is initialised to *false*.
+The class also contains some auxilliary functions for updating parameters.

-`TODO: add metrics`
+* `watched`: set to true if the video was watched.
+* `watchTime`: average watch time of torrent on the network.
+* `duration`: the duration of the video which is set when a video starts playing for the first time.
+* `uploadDate`: the creation date of the torrent that consists the video.
+* `hopCount`: the amount of hops the torrent made over the network.
+* `timesSeen`: the amount of times a node has received the same torrent.
+* `likes`: the amount of likes, this is currently a stub and depends on the implementation of another team.

 ## Strategies